 How do These Tests Work

 There are two leading dog DNA tests on the market: Embark Dog DNA Test, and Wisdom Panel.
 Both tests are available on Amazon and other online pet pharmacies.
 They both offer slightly different pros and cons.
 Here, we discuss how the two tests work.
 For more comprehensive instructions, be sure to check with the manufacturer’s website.
 With both panels, be sure to take samples a few hours after your dog has eaten.
-Food debris may have an impact on your dog’s results!
+Make sure to take samples a few hours after your dog has eaten to avoid any food particles affecting the DNA results.

 Your Embark test kit comes with a cheek sponge applicator.
 To start the test, pop the sponge into your dog’s mouth and gently rub it along the inside of their cheek pouch and under their tongue.
 Be careful not to scrape!
 You need to do this for at least 30 seconds.
 Then, place the swab into the collection tube with blue liquid, being careful to not spill any.
 Then, shake the sample for 10 seconds.
 This stabilizes the DNA.
 Next, seal it inside the plastic bag, activate your kit online, and drop it off in the mail with the pre-postage box.
 Your dog’s results will be with you in two weeks.

 Your Wisdom Panel test kit comes with two swabs.
 As you open the swab sleeve to remove them, make sure to avoid touching the bristles.
-Then, rotate the swab’s bristles against the inside of your dog’s cheek.
+Gently rub the swab inside your dog’s mouth for a few seconds.
 Allow your samples to dry for five minutes before placing them back into the sleeve.
 Lastly, activate your kit online, then drop off the bag in the pre-paid postage box.
 Your pet’s results will be with you in two to three weeks!

 What Does a Dog DNA Test Tell You